 2. Create a business plan

-Since a business plan explains how you will reach your goals, you can share it with potential investors to help you secure financing for your business.
+Since a business plan explains how you will reach your goals, you can share it with potential investors to help secure your business financing.
 It can also help you attract partners who can help grow your business.

 TIP: Seek out existing resources.
 Creating a business plan may sound intimidating, but there are plenty of resources to guide you.
 The SBA offers a free course with videos to show you how and what you may want to include in it.
 There are also numerous templates available online that can get you started.

-You’ll also want to start establishing business credit.
-Just like a personal credit score that you’ve built over time, if you’re a first-time entrepreneur, you’ll have to build a business credit score.
+You should also start establishing business credit.
+Just like a personal credit score you’ve built over time, you’ll have to build a business credit score if you're a first-time entrepreneur.

 Your business credit score determines future loan interest rates, your repayment terms and how much money you’ll receive.

-While each lender has different qualifications; typically, you’ll need to provide your past revenue, expenses, bills and payroll when you apply for a loan.
+While each lender has different qualifications, typically, you’ll need to provide your past revenue, expenses, bills and payroll when you apply for a loan or business credit card.

 TIP: Ask for a net 30 days account.
 First-time business owners can build their credit score through their vendors and suppliers by asking for net terms such as 30 days.
 This is important to have adequate cash flow and a longer time period to pay vendors and suppliers.

-Whether you are self-employed or have five employees working for you, you need to make sure you have adequate business insurance.
+No new business checklist would be complete without insurance.
+Whether you are self-employed or have a team of employees, good business insurance is a must.
 The right coverage protects you from unexpected costs related to running your business.
-From accidents to property damage to lawsuits, the right coverage means you won’t be responsible for shelling out tens of thousands of dollars from damage resulting from a burst pipe or slips and falls.
+From accidents to property damage to lawsuits, the right coverage can protect you from shelling out tens or even hundreds of thousands of dollars after a sudden mishap on the job.

 Depending on the kind of business you’re operating, you’ll need different kinds of coverage.
-The four most common for new small businesses are:
+The three most common kinds of insurance for new small businesses are:

 - General liability.
 This covers many of the accidents at work, including property damage, physical injury and medical or legal fees.
 General liability coverage is the most basic type of insurance that most businesses need.

 - Professional liability.
-This insurance can cover accusations of professional mistakes, as opposed to unavoidable accidents.
-It’s important if you deal with expensive property (such as houses or cars), but professional liability insurance can also cover you if you have technical difficulties and can’t complete a job.
+This insurance can cover accusations of professional mistakes.
+It’s important if you deal with expensive property (such as houses or cars) or financial matters, but professional liability insurance can also cover you if you have technical difficulties and can’t complete a job.

 - Workers’ compensation.
 If an employee gets hurt on the job, this type of insurance will cover their medical expenses and lost salary while protecting you, the employer, from being sued for negligence.
 In many states, workers’ compensation is mandatory for any business with even one employee.